Maleric view of the chateau!

 -----

-Tasted in April 2024.
-58% Cabernet Sauvignon, 34% Merlot, 4% Cabernet Franc and 4% Petit Verdot.
-It shows tenderness, elegance, and finesse in 2023, contrary to its typically tight, intense, and concentrated appearance like f.i. in 2022 or 2020 vintages.
+Tasted twice - last time in April 2025.
+Consistent notes.
+58% Cabernet Sauvignon, 34% Merlot, 4% Cabernet Franc, and 4% Petit Verdot.
+It offers tenderness, elegance, and finesse in 2023, contrary to its typically tight, intense, and concentrated appearance, as seen in vintages such as 2022 or 2020.
 But don't be fooled; there is an underlying solid backbone, many layers, a great mid-palate, and a long, persistent aftertaste.
-It was a fabulous effort.
+It is a fabulous effort.
+In April 2025, it showed slightly less of everything, but this was before bottling.

 2021 Haut Bailly (barrel sample) 94-95p